Areas and suburbs in Istanbul

 Most expats tend to live on the European side, but there is also a thriving expat community on the Asian side of Istanbul.
 There are many apartments and apartment complexes and a number of them are set among stunning greenery overlooking the Bosphorus.

-Travel from Europe to Asia is easy enough – options include travelling either by ferry, under the Bosphoros on the metro system or over bridges.
+Travel from Europe to Asia is easy enough – options include travelling either by ferry, under the Bosphorus on the metro system or over bridges.
 Traffic on the bridges can sometimes be highly congested, especially during rush hour.

 Central Kadıköy is a vibrant and cosmopolitan area which also serves as a transport hub for the Asian side of Istanbul.
 As the area is located on the Sea of Marmara, expats can find a great deal of sea-facing apartments.
 Despite being home to numerous bars and restaurants, many expats appreciate how much more tranquil Kadıköy feels when compared to the European side of Istanbul.